SkygearIO/skygear-doc/content/ios/record.md

 - `SKYRecord` must have a type.
 - `SKYRecord` is a key-value data object that can be stored at _database_.
 - `SKYRecord` will belong to the currently logged in user.
-- `SKYRecord` object has unique `id` (a string combination of record type and uuid used in the database as `_id`).
+- `SKYRecord` object has a unique `id` (a string combination of record type and uuid is used).
 - Each `SKYRecord` has a `recordType`, which describes the _type_ of data this record holds.

-	A record can store whatever values that's JSON-serializable, it include strings, numbers, booleans, dates, plus several custom type that Skygear supports (TODO: add references to other pages).
+	A record can store whatever values that are JSON-serializable.
+Possible values include strings, numbers, booleans, dates, and several other custom types that Skygear supports.
+(TODO: add references to other pages).

 ## Creating a record